reqable/reqable-docs/en-US/changelogs/linux/index.md

 - 🚀 [NEW] API editor added `Follow Debug` shortcut icon.
 - 🚀 [NEW] The traffic list supports `client address` search terms.
 - 🚀 [NEW] Added a button to clear the results in the URL codec tool.
-- 💪 [Opt] Added error message display in the URL codec tool.
+- 💪 [OPT] Added error message display in the URL codec tool.
-- 💪 [Opt] Cleaning strategy of history cache files.
+- 💪 [OPT] Cleaning strategy of history cache files.
-- 💪 [Opt] API collection naming and renaming verification.
+- 💪 [OPT] API collection naming and renaming verification.
-- 💪 [Opt] Some input boxes will change the border color after getting the focus.
+- 💪 [OPT] Some input boxes will change the border color after getting the focus.
 - 🐞 [Fix] The bug that the remote device sll bypass does not take effect.
 - 🐞 [Fix] A bug that failed to read some traffic history.
 - 🐞 [Fix] Failed to clean up the websocket cache file after deleting traffic history.